 - Practice: This is the most important tip anyone can give.
 Practice writing a lot of answers in all the subjects as part of your IAS Mains Preparation.
 Follow our Comprehensive News Analysis every day where we give two mains questions for practice.
 Post your answers in the comments section on the page.

-Check the table below for some paper-specific tips on answer writing:
+Check the table below for some paper-specific tips on UPSC mains answer writing for beginners:

 |General Studies||Topics covered||Tips (apply wherever needed according to the question)|